John Darling Sr.: Politics

-Social and religious
+Society and religion

 Darling was a member of the Adelaide Caledonian Society, and its Chief from 1892 to 1894.
 He became interested in cricket through his son Joseph (who captained Australia in 21 Test matches), and took a leading part in establishing the Adelaide Oval.

 Darling was a deacon of the Hindmarsh Square Congregational Church before joining the Flinders Street Baptist Church in 1865.
 There he served as Sunday school superintendent, and was an active member, serving as a lay preacher and on committees.
 He was absent only while living two years in Melbourne, or when overseas on business, as he developed his export business in London.
-Darling helped found the City Mission Hall in Light Square, towards which he gave £500.
+He put £500 into founding the City Mission Hall in Light Square.

 Death

 Darling last attended church the day before he died, for the first service of a new pastor, Rev. James Mursell.
 Darling died of sudden heart failure at the family home "Thurloo" on Kent Terrace, Kent Town.
 This may have been the residence later known as "Darling House" at 64 Kent Terrace, Kent Town (now 64 Kensington Rd, Norwood).